-I am a Cambridge ERA:AI research fellow working on human–AI interaction and decision-making.
-Previously, I was a PhD candidate with the CDT in Safe and Trusted AI at King’s College London and Imperial College London, and a student researcher at Google DeepMind, where I was part of the Gemini Robotics team.
+I am a Cambridge ERA:AI research fellow working on human–AI interaction and decision-making, and an incoming postdoctoral researcher at the University of Oxford.
+I received my PhD from the CDT in Safe and Trusted AI at King’s College London and Imperial College London.
+Previously, I worked as a student researcher at Google DeepMind, where I was part of the Gemini Robotics team.

 Decision-Making.
 My current research focuses on how AI systems can help people make better decisions, especially in settings where other AIs may try to manipulate users into harmful choices.
 In particular, I study how an advisory AI can detect and counter manipulative or adversarial influence.